 A team of 2-3 is ideal.
 One team member, the Entrepreneurial Lead (EL), should be able to move the project forward and start the company, if it is formed.
 The other team member, the Principal Investigator (PI), might be less able to join the company but could participate in an advisory role.
 Both team members should have an understanding of the technology and be willing to adapt it based on customer feedback.
 Lastly, if the team can identify a mentor who has industry or startup experience, they should be included on the application.

 There are 4 submission cycles per year: January, April, July and October.

 Step 1: Form team

-Step 2: Submit application
+Step 2: Submit online application

-Step 3: Team interview
+Step 3: Team presentation

 Step 4: Notification